Dan-DH/Dan-DH/README.md

 I came into contact with the world of programming in an effort to automate some of the repetitive tasks my colleagues and I were facing -first with VBA and PowerQuery, eventually with Python.

-The coding bug bit me hard and I realized that I could have a much bigger impact in the world by creating sites and tools people can make use of.
+The coding bug bit me hard and I realized that I would much rather spend my time creating sites and tools people can make use of.

-I now aspire to use my newfound skills to create useful, beautiful, interactive pieces of coding.
+I now aspire to use my newfound skills to create useful, beautiful and interactive pieces of coding.
 Here we go!

 ### Skills